Ferrari already running revised 2026 engine on dyno to close Mercedes power gap

 “The car generally felt great, but I think it is on the straights.
 It’s a lot of time to be losing,” Hamilton said.
 “We really have to push so hard back in Maranello to improve on power.
 I think car-wise, the car feels great.
 I think we can compete with them corners, but when you’re down on power, it’s just the way it is.”

-Leclerc added detail during qualifying, citing a 0.5-second loss on the long back straight between Turns 13 and 14 due to battery deployment issues.
+Leclerc added that the 0.5-second loss on the long back straight between Turns 13 and 14 was mainly due to battery deployment issues.

-Ferrari’s chassis is competitive through corners but loses ground wherever straight-line speed matters, the drivers have reported.
-This power unit deficit is now being addressed on the dyno.
+Ferrari’s chassis is competitive through corners, but the car loses ground wherever straight-line speed is needed.
+But this power unit deficit is now being addressed on the dyno.

 From bench to race car

-A dyno, or ‘test bench’, allows Ferrari to run the engine in controlled conditions, mapping torque and power curves while simulating race-distance stress on components.
-The step from a promising bench result to a legal, race-ready upgrade is more complicated, though.
+A dyno, or ‘test bench’, allows Ferrari to run the engine in controlled conditions, where they can accurately map torque and power curves while stress-testing components over race distance.
+But the step from promising ‘sim’ results to a legal, race-ready upgrade is far more complicated.

-The 2026 FIA technical regulations imposed a homologation deadline of March 1, after which engine designs are effectively sealed.
-Performance-driven modifications are restricted once a power unit is homologated.
+The 2026 FIA technical regs imposed a homologation deadline of March 1, after which engine designs are effectively locked in.
+Performance-driven modifications are therefore restricted once a power unit is homologated.

-However, the regulations also include a mechanism called ‘Additional Development and Upgrade Opportunities’, designed to give manufacturers with large performance deficits a path to close the gap during the season.
+However, the regs also include a mechanism called ‘Additional Development and Upgrade Opportunities’, designed to give manufacturers with large performance deficits an opportunity to close the gap during the season.

-Whether Ferrari’s revised concept qualifies under that framework, or whether the team has another regulatory route available, remains unclear.
-The $130 million power unit cost-cap adds a further constraint on how aggressively any manufacturer can redesign core components mid-season.
+Whether Ferrari’s revised concept qualifies under that, or whether the team has another regulatory route available, remains unclear.
+The $130 million power unit cost-cap adds constraint on how aggressively any manufacturer can redesign main engine components mid-season.

 For now, the dyno is running.
-The question is how quickly a bench-tested concept can become an on-car fix under the new 2026 rules.
+The question is how quickly a bench-tested concept can become an in-car fix under the new 2026 rules.

 View all articles →